ray-project/ray/doc/source/rllib-concepts.rst

 Trainers
 --------

-Trainers are the boilerplate classes that put the above components together.
-Trainer make algorithms accessible via Python API and the command line.
+Trainers are the boilerplate classes that put the above components together, making algorithms accessible via Python API and the command line.
 They manage algorithm configuration, setup of the policy evaluators and optimizer, and collection of training metrics.
 Trainers also implement the `Trainable API <https://ray.readthedocs.io/en/latest/tune-usage.html#training-api>`__ for easy experiment management.

 Example of two equivalent ways of interacting with the PPO trainer: